dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 Basin, (1.5/2) is the Upper Basin’s half share of the U.S. responsibility to Mexico, and 10 is a consecutive 10 year period.

+### (vii) Delivery to meet 10-year requirement

-(vii) **Delivery to meet 10-year requirement** is the 82.5 maf requirement minus the Lake Powell Release minus the Paria flow.
+Upper Basin delivery to meet 10-year requirement is the 82.5 maf requirement minus the Lake Powell Release minus the Paria flow.
 The Upper Basin must deliver 4.2 maf to the Lower Basin next year at Lee Ferry.
 The Upper Basin can keep all Lake Powell natural flow above 4.2 maf.

 ![](media/3e83f2ff8d8031f12495a1afc52f6e11.png)

-1. Lake Powell Releases
+**Figure 1.
+Lake Powell Releases**

-# Specify natural inflow to Lake Powell
+# Step 2.
+Specify natural inflow to Lake Powell

 Specify natural inflow to Lake Powell as the water in the Green, San Juan, mainstem Colorado, and other tributaries that would flow into Lake Powell if